SaudTauqeer/eventManager-NodeServer/README.md

   }
 ```
 Wait for the dependencies to install.
-Then put `node app.js` in the root directory to get the app running.
+Then run `node app.js` in the root directory to get the app running.
 After running the server you will see `Node server running at PORT`.

 ## More Details
 Checking all users for a match.
- * This server basically iterates through all users registered on the web app.
-Fetches their current date time dynamically according to their timezone.
+ * This server basically iterates through all users registered on the web app and fetches their current date/time dynamically according to their timezone.
-  When there is a match it executes a `.send` request using `msg` object on `sendGridApi` containg information about the event.
-All events contain a object named `sent[default: false]`.
+  When there is a match it executes a `.send` request using `msg` object on `sendGridApi` containing information about the event.
+All events contain an object named `sent[default: false]`.
-  After event is sent with a returning  status code `200`, the current event sent object now contains an updated `sent: true` object.
+  After the event is sent with a returning  status code `200`, the current event sent object now contains an updated `sent: true` object.
-  Now if you have a successfully configured the API, added envoirnment variables and there is atleast one event added wait to be execute.
+  Now if you have successfully configured the API and added environment variables, then there is at least one event added waiting to be executed.

- ## Response if there is a event in the data base
+ ## Response if there is a event in the database
 ![event](https://raw.githubusercontent.com/SaudTauqeer/eventReminder-NodeServer/master/sendingMessageDemo.png)

- ## Response if there is no event in the data base
+ ## Response if there is no event in the database
 ![no event](https://raw.githubusercontent.com/SaudTauqeer/eventReminder-NodeServer/master/NoEventDemo.png)